maraisabella/dataviz-final-project-group4/README.md

 We created a SQLite dabase "covid.sqlite" in the folder database.
 This database is created by importing the cleaned data from the CSV file "owid-covid-data.csv".

+### Scripts
+Following is the description of scripts for this project:
+- dataviz_fp_gp4_covid_analysis.py <br>
+This is the main core file implementing end to end data pipeline, database and machine learning model

+- dataviz_fp_gp4_covid_sql_setup_test.py <br>
+Python script for running test commands for SQLite

+- dataviz_fp_gp4_sqlite_setup_test.ipynb <br>
+Jupyter notebook file to test commands for SQLite

 ### Data Visualization
+TBD